 Ride the Scenic Chairlift & Bike Down

 For amazing views of Big Bear Lake, ride the Scenic Chair Lift to the top of Snow Summit.
 Walk around, admire forest and lake views, and have lunch at the Skyline Taphouse (check hours in advance).
 You can ride the chair lift back down.
 Or hike or mountain bike to the bottom.
 Mountain bikers can rent bikes in Big Bear Lake Village.
-My kids did fine riding down; I was white-knuckling it.
+Although my kids did fine riding down, I was white-knuckling it.
 But I made it without any falls.

 Take a Stroll in the Village